medwards147/Udacity_Data_Visualization_Project_6/README.md

 	1. What's the difference between the loans?
 I'm assuming there is higher risk of default on the loans with higher estimated returns (as they would garner a higher interest rate).
 There isn't anything that tells me default risk.

 ### Final Iteration Visualization with D3.js – Incorporating Second Round of Feedback
+After my Second Round (third person) feedback session, I realized I needed to make the following changes:
+- Add an element that shows risk for each Prosper Rating.
+To address this change, I added radio buttons to allow the user to click between viewing estimated returns and estimated loss.
+The data/display updates accordingly.
+- Adjust title and label aethesics.
+To address this issue, I edited the title and increased font sizes for the axes.
+- Split out data showing the last 4, 3, 2, and 1 year(s).
+I didn't do individual years as I believe historical trends are more useful.
+There are radio buttons the user can click to switch between views.
+The data/display updates accordinlgy.

 ![Revision_3_plot](https://github.com/medwards147/Udacity_Data_Visualization_Project_6/blob/master/plots/final_rev.png)